quiram/build-hotspots/Readme.md

 ## Things to do / Milestones

 - CI clients should be able to:
-    - Obtain list of all build configurations
+    - Obtain list of all build configurations -- DONE
     - Obtain upstream / downstream dependencies of a build configuration
     - Obtain date of a particular build run
     - Obtain oldest available build run